Raritan River Railroad: Post-war

 The Raritan River had its best revenue year in 1979, with operating revenues amounting to $1,968,671.
-The Raritan put an emphasis on customer service and benefited from having longtime online customers such as Dupont and Hercules (Formally Smokeless Powder Company) going back to the 1910s.
+The Raritan emphasized customer service and benefited from having longtime online customers such as Dupont and Hercules (Formally Smokeless Powder Company) going back to the 1910s.
 Sunshine Biscuit kept the Gillespie branch alive, just as Continental Baking kept the East Brunswick branch active.
-This allowed continued rail service to a number of small and infrequent shippers, which would otherwise have been ended.
+This allowed continued rail service to several small and infrequent shippers, which would otherwise have been ended.

 With the creation of Conrail in April 1976 to take over the failing eastern railroads, the then-profitable Raritan River was supposed to be included along with their bankrupt parent railroads.
 The RRRR resisted inclusion in Conrail and took court action to forestall it.
 Four years later, on April 24, 1980, the Raritan River Railroad merged into the Conrail system.

 Subsequent Conrail Ownership

 Conrail Shared Assets Operations (CSAO) is jointly owned CSX and Norfolk Southern.
 Once merged into the Conrail system, the 12 mi Raritan River Railroad mainline was renamed Conrail's Sayreville Running Track, and would be switched out of Conrail's Browns Yard near Bordentown Avenue via a new connection built after the merger.
 This required major upgrades to Browns Yard, as all classifications and storage were performed there instead of Sayreville Junction.

 The old wooden and outdated steel cabooses were sold, and replaced with steel Conrail cabooses.
 The remaining 97 leased fifty-foot box cars were re-numbered and absorbed into Conrail.
 The six EMD SW900s were re-numbered for Conrail and did switch the RRRR line for a few years.
 All but one were scrapped in 1984, with former RRRR #4 being sold to PECO Energy Company for use at their plant in Eddystone, Pennsylvania.
 Most union employees were assimilated into Conrail.
 The clerical and managerial staff were all terminated.
 Of the 56 employees on the payroll in 1980, 30 would be offered jobs with Conrail, 26 would not.

 Conrail closed shops in South Amboy.
 The interchange in South Amboy for PRR was closed in 1976.
 Conrail later extended the Gillespie Branch (renamed the Gillespie Running Track) to cross Bordentown Avenue and connect directly with Browns Yard, enabling abandonment of the South Amboy connection with NJ Transit's North Jersey Coast Line.
 The line was then cut back to the Phoenix Spur, which currently receives freight in the form of scrap steel.
 The abandoned engine shop was lost to fire in 1983.

 The New Brunswick and Parlin stations were demolished by the early 1990s.
 The Milltown spur to the former Michelin Tire Complex is severed from the main line, but still crosses Main Street (and has been re-laid after repaving).
 The Milltown spur and Michelin Complex are listed on the New Jersey Register of Historic Places.
 Trackage currently terminates at Silverline Windows in North Brunswick, east of U.S. Route 1.